What comes to your mind when the word Hanginan pops out? Does this ring a bell to you? For me? It does.

 Hiking or Riding a motorcycle.

-Hiking.
-Near the Sto.
+✓ Hiking.
+Located near the Sto.
 Nino Ibarra Parish Road.

-Riding a motorcycle.
+✓ Riding a motorcycle.
 A shortcut road that need not be trek.
 You can locate it near the Southern Leyte Provincial Police Office.
-Just ask the people or you can see some sign boards.
+Just ask the people in the area.

 Hanginan, a place for faith and fitness.
 A chapel can be found at the end of the trek.
 The St. Francis Javier Chapel is visited by many people during Lenten season.
 The chapel is small that it cannot occupy hundreds of people.